Home > Health Library > Sputum Culture

 to collect a sample.

-suction.
-During this procedure, a soft, flexible tube (called a nasotracheal
+Suction can also be used to collect a sputum sample.
+A soft, flexible tube (called a nasotracheal

-catheter) is inserted through the nose and down the throat.
+catheter) is put through the nose and down the throat.
 Suction is applied

-organisms (bacteria or fungi).
+sputum sample will be placed in a container with a growth medium or culture medium.
+These are substances that help with the growth of bacteria or fungi.
 Bacteria usually need 2 to 3 days to grow.
 Fungus often takes a week or longer to grow.
 The organism that causes

 tuberculosis may take 6 weeks to grow.
 Any bacteria or fungi that grow will be